A VIP complaint at 2 AM reveals everything a résumé hides.

 Hotel General Manager

 Hospitality and gaming demand more than technical ability.
-We map every operational skill to the behavioral trait that actually determines success — then vet for both.
+Sophia maps every operational skill to the behavioral trait that actually determines success — and vets for both.

 Guest experience management

 Recovering a frustrated VIP at 2 AM requires emotional intelligence, not a playbook.
-We vet for the natural composure and guest-first instinct that turns complaints into loyalty.
+Sophia vets for the natural composure and guest-first instinct that turns complaints into loyalty.

 Revenue optimization & forecasting